silverbulletmd/silverbullet/website/Slash Templates.md

 Slash templates allow you to define custom [[Slash Commands]] that expand “snippet style” templates inline.
-They’re like [[🔌 Template$snippets]], but appear immediately as slash commands.

-## Definition
+# Definition
 You can define a slash template by creating a [[Templates|template page]] with a template tag and `trigger` attribute.

 Example: